 3. The VLAN interface is up again!

-Updated by Todor K almost 8 years ago
+Updated by Todor K about 10 years ago

 OS interfaces are still created and up in ifconfig after the VLAN ports arecreated at Interfaces: VLAN.

 Assigning an interface to the VLAN port - em1_vlan2 is still is still up, although it's not enabled in Interfaces>OPT1.

 Disabling the interface at Interfaces>OPT1 - the interface disappears from ifconfig, it's really disabled :)